mongodb/docs/source/includes/automation-configuration-sharding.rst

 The ``sharding`` array defines the configuration of each sharded cluster.
-This field is optional except for deployments with sharded clusters.
+This field is required for deployments with sharded clusters.

 .. code-block:: cfg